mjaschen/phpgeo/mkdocs/docs/calculations/geofence.md

 # Geofence - Polygon Contains a Point

-phpgeo has a polygon implementation which can be used to determinate if a point is contained in it or not.
+phpgeo has a polygon implementation which can be used to determinate if a geometry (point, line, polyline, polygon) is contained in it or not.
 A polygon consists of at least three points.
-Points are instances of the `Coordinate` class.

 **Warning:** The calculation gives wrong results if the polygons has points on both sides of the 180/-180 degrees meridian.

 ```php
 <?php